Sleep TMS for Depression

 Experimental Active TMS, Sham TMS |

 Participants will receive 2 sessions of Transcranial Magnetic Stimulation (TMS) delivered using standard intermittent theta-burst (iTBS) parameters (600 pulses, 3 min, 120% rMT).
-Participants will receive, on separate sessions, either active or sham iTBS delivered during pre-sleep wakefulness or NREM sleep stages while recording with Electroencephalography (EEG).
+Participants will receive, on separate sessions, either active or sham iTBS delivered during wakefulness and/or NREM sleep stages while recording with Electroencephalography (EEG).
 Participants will perform the N-back task and Multi-source Interference Task (MSIT) during each session to measure working memory and cognitive control performance. |

 |